scikit-learn-contrib/metric-learn/doc/supervised.rst

 classification compared to the standard Euclidean distance.
 The algorithm directly maximizes a stochastic variant of the leave-one-out k-nearest neighbors (KNN) score on the training set.
-It can also learn a low-dimensional linear  embedding of data that can be used for data visualization and fast classification.
+It can also learn a low-dimensional linear transformation of data that can be used for data visualization and fast classification.

 They use the decomposition :math:`\mathbf{M} = \mathbf{L}^T\mathbf{L}` and